-The cherry blossoms are pretty during the daytime, but in the darkness of the night, they turn the river into a romantic, very Kyoto-like stage.
-I hope you’ll get to see them both, the clear whiteness of the blossoms and the mysterious blossoms of the night too.
+The cherry blossoms are pretty during the daytime, but in the darkness of the night, they turn the river into their romantic, iconically Japanese-esque stage.
+We highly recommend seeing both the pale blossoms of the day and the magical illuminated blossoms of the night.

-Gion CalfGion Calf is a steakhouse in Gion with a welcoming Japanese atmosphere.
-Their carefully chosen seasonal ingredients make it possible for you to taste the freshest Japanese tastes.
+Gion CalfGion Calf is a luxury steakhouse in the Gion district with a welcoming Japanese atmosphere.
+The restaurant's carefully chosen seasonal ingredients provide you with a look into the forever revolving tastes of Japan.

 Gion Calf is famous for its wagyu steaks, which are made of A5 Omi beef, the highest rank of one of Japan's three top varieties of beef.
 The meat is soft and tender, but it's really its juiciness that makes you realize why it's so renowned — as every bite feels like it's inching you closer to enlightenment.